hangjunw/termite-trap-gas-sensing/README.md

   (1,420 × 8 + 1,422 × 3 = **15,626**).
 Nothing beyond 24 h is included, so the
   row count and the paper's window are the same object.
 - One row per sample, in **acquisition order**, grouped by chamber.
-- Chambers appear in the order of the original workbooks: within each batch the blank control comes first.
 - All chambers of a batch share one elapsed-time axis; **the three batches do not overlap in time** and their time axes must never be aligned.
 - Elapsed hours are not a column: `h = (t − t₀)/3600`, where `t₀` is the first